Omarkhaled711/alx-low_level_programming/0x00-hello_world/README.md

 0-preprocessor: a script that runs a C file saved in the variable $CFIlE through the preprocessor and save the result into another file (called c).
 1-compiler: a script that compiles a C file but does not link.
+2-assembler: a script that generates the assembly code of a C code and save it in an output file.